Canceled: Deschutes River Ranch Riparian Restoration

 About the stewardship work

 As usual, there is no experience necessary.
 We will teach you everything you need to know to work safely and effectively.
 There is ample opportunity to work at your own pace and on aspects that work best with your physical capabilities.

-This project involves 3 day-trips, with no overnight camping available on site.
+This project involves 2 day trips, with no overnight camping available on site.
 Participants can take part in as few or as many days on the project as they wish.

 - April 22 and 23, Wednesday and Thursday 8:30 a.m.: Each day we will meet in the morning and line out the day’s work depending on weather and volunteer availability.
 We will finish work by 4 p.m.

 This project involves day-trips, with no overnight camping available on site.

 This trip should be fairly laid back, allowing everyone to pace themselves and regulate their own level of effort, switch between various available tasks of varying intensities and rest as needed.
 And as an added bonus you get to go home each night and sleep in your own bed.

 Trip highlights and challenges

 - Helping to make dramatic improvements to local habitat that you can actually see.

 - Fun and variable work.

 - Day trip work

 Participants are responsible for their own food snacks and water, as well as transportation to and from the trip.
 Sturdy off-trail ankle-high boots are recommended for this trip, but, depending on weather, warm rubber boots would be good, too.
 Participants should be prepared with clothing layers, food and water to spend the full day outside working under changing conditions.
 We recommend bringing your own work gloves to provide a comfortable fit, but that is not required.